tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 ## TL;DR:
 * Your talk is 10 minutes
-* Your talk has a single take-away message
 * You can show slides or share a screen
 * Think of a hallway track at your favourite industry event.
 This is what we're aiming at here.

 ## More context:
 * You're one of the 3 speakers
-* We'll have a panel discussion around your talk's message after your talk
+* We'll have a panel discussion afterwards
-* The panel discussion after your talk is usually 10-15 minutes long
 * If you want to, you're welcome to have a slide about what you do and where to find you
 * Your talk will be streamed live and then posted on [youtube.com/devrelevents](https://www.youtube.com/devrelevents)